eirslett/frontend-maven-plugin/FORK_CHANGELOG.md

 ### Added

-- [DCA11Y-1274]: ".flattened-pom.xml" to the excluded filenames list after finding it in Jira
+- [DCA11Y-1274]: ".flattened-pom.xml" & ".git" to the excluded filenames list after finding it in Jira
 - [DCA11Y-1274]: Log message indicating how much time is saved

 ## [1.15.1-atlassian-2]